autopticio/catalog/README.md

 [Download the example](./examples/simple.pql) and change the query parameters in the "what" function to match an object in your AWS resources.
 The sample query is looking up "CPUUtilization" of an EC2 instance.
 [Check the full Cloudwatch metrics list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) for more options.
 Check out the [example programs](./examples/) for more ideas on how to use PQL for more programmable assessments.

 #### 3. Run the program through your endpoint and check the results
-You will need to have active endpoint to run PQL programs.
-[You can signup for an endpoint.](https://www.autoptic.io/#signup).
+You will need an active endpoint to run PQL programs.
+[Signup for an endpoint.](https://www.autoptic.io/#signup).

 The run.sh script below illustrates how to submit a program to the Autoptic API.
 ```